-In addition to banking operations, SpareBank 1 Østfold Akershus has the following wholly owned subsidiaries: Nekor Gårdselskap AS, Våler Park AS, Varnaveien 43 E AS and EiendomsMegler 1 Østfold Akershus AS.
+In addition to banking operations, SpareBank 1 Østfold Akershus has the following wholly owned subsidiaries: Nekor Gårdselskap AS and EiendomsMegler 1 Østfold Akershus AS.
 Nekor Gårdselskap AS is a pure real estate management company, with the overall objective of managing its own and SpareBank 1 Østfold Akershus' real estate.
-Våler Park AS is engaged in property management and buying and selling of properties.
-Varnaveien 43 E AS owns the bank headquarter.
+Nekor Gårdselskap AS's primary market areas are those municipalities in which SpareBank 1 Østfold Akershus operates.